This content was last updated 12 July 2021

-The announcement of the Coronavirus Job Retention Scheme on 20 March 2020 was welcomed by many small businesses as a way of securing jobs during the pandemic.
-As the UK emerges from lockdown and starts to get back to business safely, employers need to effectively manage the return of employees from furlough leave.
+The furlough scheme was welcomed by many small businesses as a way of securing jobs during the pandemic.
+As businesses slowly start to get back to business safely, employers need to effectively manage the return of employees from furlough leave.

 If your small business has never dealt with furlough leave before, it’s important to follow the right processes to reintroduce an employee back into the workplace, so that you remain legally compliant.

 We’ll walk you through what you need to consider when bringing your employees back from furlough leave, including notice periods and part-time furlough.

 What notice period do I need to give furloughed employees?

 In terms of notice, your employees should be available to return to the workplace at any time, but you should give reasonable notice about returning to work where possible.
 Making a phone call means you can be confident that your employee is aware of the requirement to return to work.
 This also gives you the opportunity to address any difficulties or issues they may have, and how these can be addressed, including employee wellbeing.
 For example, they may have childcare commitments or health concerns.

 You should confirm by letter the requirement to return to work and that furlough is coming to an end.
 This can also be via email where employees have access.
 FSB members have access to a template furlough letter (Notification of end of furlough and request to return to normal working arrangements) through the FSB Legal Hub.
 It should advise employees that they may be placed back on furlough after returning, should the business circumstances require it.